SherylHohman/workout-tracker/README.md

 #### (How to deploy via vercel)

+No Git (GitHub, GitLab, or Bitbucket) required.
+  can deploy from any local project directory.
+Must manually trigger a redeploy from the command line.

 One Time Only:
 1. Sign up for an account at vercel.com
 	github or gitlab or email, I think are the options